Top things to know about condom negotiation:

 Always remember that sex is most pleasurable when both parties feel safe and comfortable.
 The best way to ensure your boundaries are respected is to have a conversation about what you need from your partner before you get into the bedroom.
 That way, you can explain why using a condom is important for you without getting “caught in the moment.”
 Garcia wants everyone to remember, “You should never have your boundaries disrespected, and your pleasure and safety should always be put first.”

 Download Clue to track when you have protected or unprotected sex.
-Not using protection can put you at risk for an STI or pregnancy.
-You can set reminders for sexual health check-ups in Clue.
+Not using protection can put you at risk for an STI or pregnancy. for sexual health check-ups in Clue.